Thursday, April 14, 2016

 Red from the red clay dirt and Bay from the many bay trees located in the area.

 We were also asked what Allegro means.
-A musical term which means brisk tempo.
+A musical term that means brisk tempo.

-Everyone was wearing their safety glasses and listening to their radios, that we were all given, as we followed our tour guides to the plant.
+Everyone was wearing their safety glasses and listening to their radios, which we were all given, as we followed our tour guides to the plant.

-The Visitor Center had four Texaco Fire-Chief gas pumps, on display when gas prices were seventeen cents a gallon and your gas was pumped into your car for you.
+The Visitor Center had four Texaco Fire-Chief gas pumps, on display when gas prices were 17 cents a gallon, and your gas was pumped into your car for you.

 Under the porch was one of the first Allegro motorhomes built using the Avocado Green Appliances inside the coach.